TristinParker/MTGLibrary/Public/HOWTO.md

 - Create Deck: Decks → Create New Deck → pick format.
 - Commander specifics:
 	- Select commander from your collection (or search Scryfall).
+	- Select commander from your collection (or search Scryfall).
 	- Use **Get AI Blueprint** (requires playstyle & Gemini key) to generate a suggested 99-card plan.
+	- AI Deck Suggestions and how they work:
+	  - From the Single Deck view run the **Deck Suggestions** AI pass to get add/remove recommendations tailored to your deck, collection, and playstyle.
+	  - Preview mode: suggestions are displayed with reasons/ratings.
+You can accept individual recommendations or uncheck ones you don't want.
+	  - Apply selected: click "Add selected" to apply the chosen suggestions to your deck; collection counts will be updated accordingly.
+	  - Auto mode: optionally run auto-apply to have the app take the top suggestions automatically (it still respects commander color identity and ownership constraints).
+	  - Metadata: when you save AI suggestions the app stores lightweight metadata (reason, rating) with the deck so you can review why a card was recommended.
 - Add cards to a deck: in Single Deck view click *Add Cards* and pick from your collection.
 - Export a deck as JSON or TXT (Export Deck buttons).
 Import decks from Settings → Import Deck.